1. Graduate Seminars and Colloquium

 The Examination shall consist of three components:

-• an oral presentation, which will take place at least two weeks after the submission of the written report; and
+an oral presentation, which is the be held on the agreed-upon Examination date and which will take place at least two weeks after the submission of the written report; and

-The Examination allows for some variation in the length of the written report and the duration of the oral presentation, as quantified below, which takes into account the varying levels of original work — none in some instances and a substantial amount in others — that students will have produced by the end of their third year.
+The Examination allows for some variation in the length of the written report and the duration of the oral presentation, as quantified below, which takes into account the varying levels of original work — none in some instances and an appreciable amount in other cases — that students will have produced by the end of their second year.

-The written report, which is recommended to be no less than 25 pages and no more than 50 pages (single-spaced, including front and end matter), shall propose a thesis topic and demonstrate that the candidate possesses a working knowledge of the subject matter of the emerging project.
-The report must include a table of contents, an explanation of the motivation for the project, a survey of relevant background material and literature, a description of relevant original work done at this stage (if any), and concrete plans for the next steps and further research.
+The written report, which is recommended to be no less than 25 pages and no more than 40 pages (single-spaced, including front and end matter), shall propose a thesis topic and demonstrate that the candidate possesses a working knowledge of the subject matter of the emerging project.
+The report must include a table of contents, an explanation of the motivation for the project, a survey of relevant background material and literature, a description of relevant original work done at this stage (optional), and concrete plans for the next steps and further research.
 The report must include a properly-formatted bibliography.
 Parts of the report may subsequently form a portion of the thesis (e.g. the introductory chapter).
+The expectation in the mathematical sciences is that the Candidacy Report will be prepared in LaTeX, but exceptions may be made in consultion with the supervisor(s).

-The oral presentation, which is recommended to be no less than 40 minutes and no more than 60 minutes, shall summarize and elucidate the salient points of the report, from background to future plans.
+The oral presentation, which is recommended to be no less than 35 minutes and no more than 50 minutes, shall be given in a research seminar style.
+It should both summarize and elucidate the salient points of the submitted report, from background to the thesis problem to the plans for completing the research.
 The candidate may employ a chalkboard or electronic slides (or a combination of both) as visual aids.
 The logical structure and organization of the presentation, the quality and appropriateness of visual aids, and the clarity and manner of speaking style will be assessed in addition to the content.

 The question period is designed to determine whether the candidate possesses a working knowledge of the foundational mathematics and/or statistics (or other disciplines, as necessary) inherent to the thesis project and whether the candidate possesses sufficient knowledge of the specifics of the thesis plan.
 The question period will consist of a round of questions, followed by a second round as necessary.
 The questions may concern the contents of the report, the oral presentation, or both.
 Each committee member has up to 15 minutes per round to ask questions and engage in a discussion of those questions with the candidate.